INTO-CPS-Association/DTaaS/docs/admin/guides/common_workspace_readonly.md

 ## Why

-In some cases you might want to restrict the users rights to the common workspace.
+In some cases you might want to restrict the access rights of some users to the common assets.
-In order to make the common area read only, you have to change the install script for setting up the user workspace.
+In order to make the common area read only, you have to change the install script section performing the creation of user workspaces.

 ## How

-To make the common area read-only for user2, the following changes were made to the install script, which is located one of the following places.
+To make the common assets read-only for user2, the following changes need to be made to the install script, which is located one of the following places.

 - trial installation: `single-script-install.sh`